research-software-directory/RSD-as-a-service/frontend/README.md

 ## Authentication

-For authentication we use `next-auth`.
-For more information see [official documentation](https://next-auth.js.org/getting-started/example).
+For authentication we use custom module which integrates with our auth service.
+The frontend code is in `frontend/auth` folder and the auth service is in `authentication` folder.

 ## Unit testing